plone/training/deployment/opsworks/installation.rst

 If you navigate to CloudFormation in the AWS console you'll be presented with the option to create a ``Stack``.
-Confusingly, a CloudFormation Stack is not the same thing as an Opsworks Stack, but the former is what we use to automate the creation of the latter so we can use the terms a bit interchangeably.
+Confusingly, a CloudFormation Stack is not the same thing as an OpsWorks Stack, but the former is what we use to automate the creation of the latter so we can use the terms a bit interchangeably.

 You'll want to download the following file from GitHub: https://raw.githubusercontent.com/alecpm/opsworks-web-python/master/plone_buildout/examples/zeoserver-stack.template